Growing strawberries over black plastic

 At planting the runners don’t have roots, but they establish readily in a few weeks, and will self-prune by losing leaves if the initial water stress is too high.
 They then grow through Winter, and now at the start of Spring they are beginning to bear a heap of fruit.
 In cold climates you would set out the runners in Spring to grow through summer.

 If you have runners sitting around before your bed is ready, you can give them a head start by planting them thickly in pots while they grow roots, then pulling apart the new plants to plant once established.

-As for watering, the commercial farms set up drip irrigation and this is a real option for the home gardener, but so far mine have not needed extra watering, and it would be easy to put a sprinkler over them in the drier weather.
+As for watering, drip irrigation is a good idea if you get prolonged dry weather, but so far mine have not needed extra watering, and it is easy to put a sprinkler over them in the drier weather.
 The black plastic actually keeps the soil quite moist, maybe allowing wicking from the edges where the rain sheds.